 As bourbon has gained popularity in recent years, things have changed a little bit.
 The Jefferson’s brand has grown, and has adopted Kentucky Artisan Distillery as its official home.
 We take great pride in being the home to this innovative brand, which still stays true to the rich heritage and tradition of bourbon.
 This is why KAD is the perfect home for Jefferson’s.
 We still produce every drop of bourbon completely by-hand.

 Kentucky Artisan Distillery: Where distilling is still an art.

-KAD is a very unique place in the craft distillery world.
+Kentucky Artisan Distillery is a unique place in the craft distillery world.
 A visit to KAD shows the real side of Kentucky craft distilling.
 Led by our Head Distiller, Jade Peterson, our team of distillers run a distillery that is devoid of iPads, rather using their senses to know when a batch is finished.
-The distillery is truly as close as a production facility in the 21stcentury can get to how bourbon was made 200 years ago.
+Our distillery is truly as close as a production facility in the 21stcentury can get to how bourbon was made 200 years ago.

 Kentucky’s finest Farm-to-Bottle operation

 On any warm day all through the growing season, on your drive up to the distillery, you may see our tractors hauling corn or rye, harvested from a field just a mile away.
 They are coming from the 700 acres at Waldeck Farm, where we contract grow our grains.
 All under our careful and time-tested process, these grains will undergo the process of malting, milling, mashing, distilling, aging and bottling under the names of some of our favorite small batch brands, right here at Kentucky Artisan Distillery.
 We even up-cycle our spent grain locally to Oldham and Henry County farms to feed their cattle.